 A: Yes - the 15 bottles of each is so much.
 NAFDAC argues they want enough of each for the numerous laboratory tests.
-Importers who are comfortable with the number just
+Importers who are comfortable with the number just comply to get registered for exclusive distribution.

 Q: When a winery ships wine into Nigeria is it an exclusive with that importer?
 In other words is this importer the only one that can bring that Winery's wine into Nigeria once approved by NAFDAC?